OpenStackOnRaPi/ostackinstall/README.md

   ```

   * netplan, remaining settings for the network
-    * **NOTE: adjust the IP address of veth0 on each RaPi according to you network setup**
+    **NOTE:** adjust the IP address of veth0 in each RaPi according to you network setup.

   ```
 $ sudo tee /etc/netplan/50-cloud-init.yaml << EOT